-The PSAT is many students' first exposure to college entrance exams.
-Because the PSAT is so similar to the SAT, the PSAT is very good at predicting how you'll do on the SAT.
+The PSAT is the first exposure many students have to college entrance exams.
+Because the two tests are so similar, the PSAT is very good at predicting how you'll do on the SAT.
 In this article, we explain the most accurate way to use your PSAT score to predict your future SAT score.

 The PSAT is incredibly similar to the SAT: they overlap by 90% or more.
-In fact, the two tests are so close that you can think of the PSAT as identical to the SAT but for a few minor differences.
+In fact, the two tests are so similar that you can think of the PSAT as nearly identical to the SAT.

-Seen this way, there is an "SAT equivalent" score for all PSAT scores: you can covert your psat to sat score just by multiplying by 10.
+Seen this way, there is an "SAT equivalent" score for all PSAT scores: you can convert your PSAT score to an estimated SAT score just by multiplying your PSAT score by 10.
 For example, if your PSAT total was a 155, then the SAT equivalent would be 155 x 10 = 1550.
-Likewise, if you got 42 in math on the PSAT, this is the same as a 42 x 10 = 420 on the SAT.
+Likewise, if you got a 42 in math on the PSAT, this is the same as a 420 on the SAT Math section.

 You need to take into account a few extra factors when doing prediction versus just conversion.
 First, if you've been paying attention to my series on what's a good 7th grade SAT score or what's a good 10th grade SAT score, you'll know that students improve over time.
 This factor is vital to a good prediction, as we show you below.
 Second, the SAT is not exactly equal to the PSAT.
 Finally, some call it luck and others call it fate, but there is some chance involved, and we must account for that.

-To account for all three effects, we use a large sample of thousands of real students who took the PSAT and then later on the SAT in their normal high school career.
+To account for all three factors, we used a large sample of thousands of real students who took the PSAT and later the SAT in their normal high school career.
 This way we don't need to rely on theory.
-We can look at the hard emprical data to see the truth.
-The results are below:
+We can look at the hard empirical data to see the truth.
+The results are below.

-The general improvement between the PSAT score (expressed in SAT equvialent) and SAT score was 139 points.
+The average improvement between the PSAT score (expressed in SAT equivalent) and SAT score was 139 points.
 This means that if you got a 150 on the PSAT, you can expect to get 150 x 10 + 139 = 1639 on the SAT.
-Remember to multiple your PSAT score by 10 to get the SAT equivalent, and add 139.
+Remember to multiply your PSAT score by 10 to get the SAT equivalent, then add 139.

 Breakdown by Section: Verbal, Math, and Writing

-The improvment wasn't evenly spread across all three sections of the SAT.
-In fact, Verbal improved the most at 62 points, while Math improved 47, and Writing improved only 30 points.
-This can be explained by the theory that verbal often requires intuition that comes with maturity and training, while writing has a new essay section that many students don't do as well on.
+The improvement wasn't evenly spread across all three sections of the SAT.
+In fact, Verbal scores increased the most at 62 points, while Math increased 47 points, and Writing improved only 30 points.
+This can be explained by the theory that Verbal subjects often require intuition that comes with maturity and training, while Writing has a new essay section that many students don't do as well on.

 Breakdown by PSAT Score: Low Scorers Win?

-You know the average improvement is 139 points, but these points don't go evenly to high scorers versus low scorers.
-In fact, if you're a low scorer on the PSAT -- if your starting score is 1200 (all scores here will be in SAT units) or below, your imprvement is as high as 166 points.
-If your starting PSAT score is 1200-1800, then your improvement is 155 points.
-Shockingly, if you start out on the PSAT with 1800 or above, if you're starting as a high scorer, your improvement is only as low as 64 points.
+You know the average improvement is 139 points, but how much you improve will also depend on your starting PSAT score.
+If you're a low scorer on the PSAT — if your starting score is 1200 (all scores here will be in SAT units) or below, your expected improvement is 166 points.
+If your starting PSAT score is 1200-1800, then your improvement is a slightly lower 155 points.
+If you're starting as a high scorer, your expected improvement is only 64 points.